wessberg/intl-relative-time-format/README.md

 // Create a relative time formatter in your locale
 // with default values explicitly passed in. const rtf = new Intl.RelativeTimeFormat("en", {
   localeMatcher: "best fit", // other values: "lookup"
   numeric: "always", // other values: "auto"
-    style: "long", // other values: "short" or "narrow" });
+  style: "long" // other values: "short" or "narrow" });

 // Format relative time using negative value (-1). rtf.format(-1, "day");